paul-at-nangalan/kraken-test-proxy-v2/README.md

 # kraken-test-proxy-v2
+I've made this public in case someone finds it useful.
-A very basic test proxy for Kraken Websock v2 which injects trades when test orders are placed.
+It's just a very basic test proxy for Kraken Websock v2 which injects trades when test orders are placed.

+*** WARNING: this is a proxy - all orders will be forwarded to the exchange - make sure the test only (validate)
+***   param is set correctly in the order (see Kraken web socket v2 docs)

 ## Build